How does a private home sale work?

 “Trust yourself,” Mooney says.
 “It’s not rocket science.”

-You may save money with a FSBO, but by working without an agent, you do miss out on a few things that bring unquestionable value to a transaction.
+You may save money by going the private home sale route, but by working without an agent, you do miss out on a few things that bring unquestionable value to a transaction.

 First, successful agents have databases of past and current clients they can show a home to.
 All it takes is a single automated email for a database of hundreds, possibly thousands, of hungry buyers to know that a home has hit the market.
 Same goes for a good agent’s social media reach.